illutek/jpkot/README.md

 Display of popup price notification with css, also closing with x happens with css.
 Closing the popup by clicking on the background with jquery (js/popup.js)

-- custom.js just for adding classes to the the h3 and h4 tags, these tags are created in the text editor, is already difficult enough for the editor, so adding the classes '.heading-tertiary' and .'heading-fourth' with JS
+- custom.js just for adding classes to the h3 and h4 tags, these tags are created in the text editor, is already difficult enough for the editor, so adding the classes '.heading-tertiary' and .'heading-fourth' with JS

 ``` js
  let heading3 = document.getElementsByTagName('h3');
  heading3 = Array.from(heading3);

  heading3.forEach(function(head){
       head.classList.add('heading-tertiary');
     });